sandeepkumar8713/javaapps/21_hld_lld/04_whatsapp/04_whatsapp_HLD.md

 4. Encrypt our messages
 5. Acknowledgment
 6. Telephony service (Not supported in this)
-7. Group Message (Not supported in th is)
+7. Group Message (Not supported in this)

 ## Components
 **Load Balancer**